MRH4287/FFNetParser/Readme.md

     If any of this Keywords matches, the marker won't be triggered **The Keyword will be parsed as RegularExpression!**

+* Ignore Color Settings

+	Ignores the Color Settings.
+The color won't be changed through this filter.

 * Color

     The Background-Color of this Entry